There are no items in your bag at this time.

 - Cleanse with a soap-free water soluble formula designed to be gentle yet cleanse thoroughly, like Paula’s Choice Skincare CLEAR Normalizing Cleanser.
 Adding a soft washcloth or soft- bristled cleansing brush can help make sure all makeup, debris, and oil are removed.

 - Exfoliate and help unclog pores with a leave-on, completely non-abrasive 2% salicylic acid product designed for acne-prone skin.
 The trick is to find one that doesn’t contain sensitizing ingredients like alcohol and menthol.
-Paula’s Choice Skincare CLEAR Anti-Redness Exfoliating Solution is perfect; you will be amazed at the difference a product like this can make in improving not only clogged pores but also for those stubborn hard bumps that show up under the eye area!
+Paula’s Choice Skincare CLEAR Anti-Redness Exfoliating Solution is perfect; you will be amazed at the difference a product like this can make!
 Choose our Regular Strength version for mild to moderate breakouts; Extra Strength for more stubborn acne and clogged pores.
 Both products can help address clogged pores and stubborn, tiny, hard white bumps and are appropriate for even milia-prone skin.